By JOSH BOAK and WILL WEISSERT

 Among those on-hand was Oregon Democratic Rep. Peter DeFazio, who said, “I’ve been fighting my entire career for investments that will rebuild our nation’s crumbling infrastructure.”
 He said the U.S. continues to face systemic challenges, including “an economy that rewards wealth instead of work.”

-Biden plans to mark Earth Day on Friday in Seattle by speaking about a need to bolster the nation’s resilience in the face of threats like wildfire, and a need to rapidly deploy clean energy, the White House said.
+Biden planned to attend two Democratic Party fundraisers Thursday evening before visiting Seattle on Friday.
+There, he’ll mark Earth Day by speaking about a need to bolster the nation’s resilience in the face of threats like wildfire, and a need to rapidly deploy clean energy, the White House said.

-“For the future of our planet, for our health, and for our children and grandchildren, we must act now,” it said.
+“For the future of our planet, for our health, and for our children and grandchildren, we must act now,” the president said in a statement.

 Weissert reported from Washington.